RadicalxChange/pco-art-docs/docs/003-for-artists/001-instantiating-your-art/README.md

 1. By _minting_ a new token&#x20;
 2. By _wrapping_ an existing NFT
    - This second method provides a method for adding PCOArt's Stewardship mechanisms to an existing ERC-721 or ERC-1155 NFT while maintaining the original metadata.
-This feature not yet enabled through the app, but the beta contract functionality is available for use as-is without any representations of its efficacy or security.
+This feature is not yet enabled through the app, but the beta contract functionality is available for use as-is without any representations of its efficacy or security.

 ## Metadata

 PCOArt utilizes the [ERC-721 standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) as the foundation of its smart contract system.

-It's a flexible, widely-supported, and battle-tested method for digitally representing unique objects, like art, on Ethereum-based blockchains.
+It's a flexible, widely supported, and battle-tested method for digitally representing unique objects, like art, on Ethereum-based blockchains.

 Artists ultimately have unlimited configurability to define the attributes of work within their PCOArt tokens, but industry-standard fields integrated into the PCOArt app include the following: &#x20;